ShubhamOulkar/frontend/learn-react/src/client-api/readme.md

 # createPortal(children, domNode, key?)

 - childern node is placed inside DOM node, it teleport children component to domNode given.
-- A portal only cj=hanges the physical placement of the DOM mode.
+- A portal only changes the physical placement of the DOM mode.
 -